Note: This file is about 140K in size so may take a few seconds to load,

 as a lewd murderer and a homosexual) nor the novel The

-Satanic Verses (described as a “tiny pocket book”
+Satanic Verses (described as a “tiny pocket book” of 102

 pages).
 Even the chapters listed do not correspond to